-[NOTE: These comments are particularly directed toward the NWT translation of John 1:1, but are indicative of the tone of their observations about the NWT translation in general.]
+These are by noted Greek and New Testament scholars.
+The comments are particularly directed toward the NWT translation of John 1:1, but are indicative of the tone of their observations about the NWT translation in general.

 DR. J.R.
 MANTEY (who is quoted on pages 1158-1159, of the Society’s Kingdom Interlinear Translation): ”A shocking mistranslation“. ”Obsolete and incorrect“. ”It is neither scholarly nor reasonable to translate John 1:1 “The Word was a god.”

 DR. BRUCE M. METZGER of Princeton University (Professor New Testament Language and Literature): “A frightful mistranslation...”, “erroneous...”, “pernicious...” “reprehensible...”.
-“If the Jehovah’s Witnesses take this translation seriously, they are polytheists.”
+“If the YHWH’s Witnesses take this translation seriously, they are polytheists.”

 DR. SAMUEL J. MIKOLASKI of Zurich, Switzerland: “This anarthrous (used without the article) construction does not mean what the indefinite article ’a’ means in English.
 It is monstrous to translate the phrase ’the Word was a god.’”

-DR. PAUL L. KAUFFMAN of Portland, Oregon: “The Jehovah’s Witnesses [translators] evidence an abysmal ignorance of the basic tenets of Greek grammar in their mistranslation of John 1:1.”
+DR. PAUL L. KAUFFMAN of Portland, Oregon: “The YHWH’s Witnesses [translators] evidence an abysmal ignorance of the basic tenets of Greek grammar in their mistranslation of John 1:1.”

-DR. CHARLES L. FEINBERG of La Mirada, California: “I can assure you that the rendering which the Jehovah’s Witnesses give John 1:1 is not held by any reputable Greek scholar.”
+DR. CHARLES L. FEINBERG of La Mirada, California: “I can assure you that the rendering which the YHWH’s Witnesses give John 1:1 is not held by any reputable Greek scholar.”